HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 7. General Operation/section 7-3 Public Service and emcomm.md

 - Managing communications flow between participants
 - Facilitating message exchange (traffic) between stations

-Good traffic handling is essential – *passing messages exactly as received* {{< link id="T2C08" >}} without editing or deciding which messages are important enough to relay.
+Good traffic handling is essential – passing messages exactly as received without editing or deciding which messages are important enough to relay.

 > **Key Information:** FCC rules **_ALWAYS_** apply to the operation of amateur radio stations. {{< link id="T2C01" >}} However, amateur station control operators are permitted to operate outside their frequency privileges in situations involving the _**immediate safety of human life or protection of property**_. {{< link id="T2C09" >}}